SameerAdnanK250600/SameerAdnank250600/README.md

 # 💫 About Me:
-💻 I make mod videogames, and have passion for game dev<br>🌱 I’m currently studying BS CS From FAST University
+💻 I mod videogames, and have passion for game dev<br>🌱 I’m currently studying BS CS From FAST University

 ## 🌐 Socials: